Spook Chasers

-Spook Chasers is a 1957 horror comedy film starring the comedy team of The Bowery Boys and Robert Shayne.
+Spook Chasers is a 1957 horror comedy film starring The Bowery Boys.
 The film was released on June 2, 1957 by Allied Artists and is the forty-fifth film in the series.

 Plot

-Café owner Mike Clancy is told by his doctor that he needs to take a rest in the mountains due to his asthma.
-A crooked real estate agent sells Mike an old house that once belonged to the widow of a gangster.
-Mike and the Bowery Boys head out to the house, and eventually find a large pile of money hidden inside.
+Café owner Mike Clancy, suffering from asthma, is told by his doctor that he needs a rest cure in the mountains.
+A crooked real estate agent accepts Mike's down payment on an old house that once belonged to a gangster's widow.
+Mike and the Bowery Boys head out to the dilapidated house, and while housecleaning they find some of the gangster's cash.
+The jubilant gang hunts for more money, and Mike resolves to buy the house outright.

-Pretty soon, old friends of the deceased gangster who once owned the house catch wind of the Boys' discovery, and decide to rob the place.
-To add to this madness, the Bowery Boys find the house to be supposedly inhabited by ghosts.
+The realtor and his secretary are amazed when Mike pays in full, in cash, which arouses their suspicions.
+They try to frighten the gang out of the house.
+Meanwhile, underworld pals of the deceased gangster find out where the loot is, and go after the gang.
+Soon the Bowery Boys are terrorized on all sides, as scary apparitions and menacing gunmen take over the house.